Kristina01111000/Drws_site/README.md

 6/19

 For next week:
-- Look at forwarded podcast email
-- Email stephen that other people have been having problems with adobe

 - Add padding to all of the text on the site, figure out how to not have it for happen in cell phone view, write it in css and add it to all of the paragraphs, a little wider than the pdf page
 - https://growingholistically.com/health-history-form/
 - Add padding to the 0 - 5 so it is justified but close to center, see how it looks with cellphone view